KartikMehra03/Netflix-Tableau-Dashboard/README.md

 **Insights and Conclusions**

-• Netflix’s library is heavily movie-focused, with roughly 7 out of every 10 titles being movies.
+• Netflix’s library is heavily movie-focused with contribution of 69.62% whereas TV Shows are 30.38%.

 • Netflix's top genres is Dramas, International Movies with 362 Content count.